Kyra Cooney-Cross: Western Sydney Wanderers (2019–2020)

 Cooney-Cross moved to Western Sydney Wanderers as a midfielder for the 2019–20 season, where she scored in her debut, a free-kick at the 92nd minute mark of a 2–1 home win over Adelaide United.

 Melbourne Victory (2020–2022)

 In December 2020, following one season at Western Sydney Wanderers, Cooney-Cross returned to Melbourne Victory.
 On 11 April 2021, she scored directly from a corner kick in the 120th minute of extra time to win the 2021 W-League Grand Final, beating season premiers Sydney FC 0–1.

 At that year's W-League Awards she won Young Footballer of the Year.
-Before the next season, her friend Nevin joined her at Melbourne Victory.

 Hammarby (2022–2023)

 On 15 March 2022, Cooney-Cross and Nevin both transferred to Hammarby IF in the Swedish Damallsvenskan, signing a two-year contract.
 While at Hammarby, she made 30 appearances and scored one goal.

 Arsenal (2023–)

 On 15 September 2023, Arsenal announced signing Cooney-Cross for a transfer of AU$272,000.
-Ian Wright had wanted Arsenal to recruit Cooney-Cross after her impressive performance in the 2023 FIFA Women's World Cup, and asked fellow Matilda and Arsenal player, Steph Catley to convince Cooney-Cross to join her at the club.
-On 1 October 2023, the opening day of the 2023-24 season, Cooney-Cross made her first appearance for them in a 0–1 loss to Liverpool.
+Ian Wright had wanted Arsenal to recruit Cooney-Cross after her impressive performance in the 2023 FIFA World Cup, and asked fellow Matilda and Arsenal player, Steph Catley to convince Cooney-Cross to join her at the club.
+Before accepting Arsenal, Cooney-Croos considered bids from Chelsea and Tottenham.
+On 1 October 2023, the opening day of the 2023-24 season, Cooney-Cross made her first appearance for Arsenal in a 0–1 loss to Liverpool.
 During the 2024–2025 pre-season Cooney-Cross kicked her first goal for Arsenal in a friendly 0–3 win against Southampton.
-Tom Maher of The Halfway Line observed, "the ball found its way to the onrushing Cooney-Cross on the edge of the box who took a touch to steady herself before slotting the ball in off the post from outside of the Southampton box."
 The mid-fielder scored a goal for her club in the quarter-finals of the 2024–25 Women's League Cup in their 0–4 victory against Brighton & Hove Albion in January 2025.